 The group flight usually departs in the evening from London Heathrow.

-This morning we have a short drive to Giritale where our usual hotel overlooks Giritale Tank - the islands early inhabitants solved the dual problem of heat and lack of water in this dry area by constructing these large tanks to act as reservoirs and cool the warm breeze.
-Nowadays they provide an important habitat for bird life, particularly from August to April.
-Today we take to bikes and cycle at a leisurely pace through a series of small villages and lakes.
+Today we take to bikes and cycle at a leisurely pace through a series of small villages to Dambalawewa Lake.
 We should see plenty of bird life including Egrets, Brahmany Kites, Kingfishers, Bulbuls.
-We will have a traditional Sri Lankan lunch today in a village.
+We will have a traditional Sri Lankan lunch in a local village.
 In the late afternoon we return to our hotel in Giritale.

 If you are travelling on the group flight we will have a morning transfer to the airport for the daytime flight to London.
 The arrangements for those not flying with the group ends after check out.